section-engineering-education/engineering-education/content/articles/a-dive-into-message-queue-telemetry-transport-protocol/index.md

 The username and password can be seen as a part of a CONNECT/CONNACK packet sequence.
 Moreover, specific agents, especially open specialists that publicize on the web, energize mysterious customers.
 The username and secret phrase are both left clear when this occurs.

-As its name recommends, MQTT is a lightweight convention since it just takes a little measure of code to handle each message.
-Each message includes the following information:
+MQTT is a lightweight protocol since it only requires a little amount of code to process each message.
+The following data is included in each message:

-- a two-byte fixed-height header
+- Two bytes of fixed header height
-- a changeable header that may or may not be used
+- A heading that may be utilized or not used, depending on the situation
-- limit on the size of the message payload of 256 megabytes
+- A 256 megabyte payload limit for messages
-- level of service quality
+- the quality of the services provided

-A client can use the publish, subscribe, unsubscribe, and ping actions throughout the communication phase.
+During the whole communication process, a customer may utilize the publish, subscribe, unsubscribe, and ping activities.
 The publish action delivers a binary data block (content) to the publisher-specified topic.

-Message binary large objects (BLOBs) up to 256 MB in size are supported by MQTT.
+MQTT supports BLOBs (message binary big objects) up to 256 MB in size..
 The material will be displayed in a format that is particular to the application.

 ### Topic in MQTT
-In MQTT, a subject is a UTF-8 string the broker uses to filter messages for each connected client.
-Each topic is broken down into one or more tiers.
-Each subject level is separated by the forward-slash, also known as the topic level separator.
+The UTF-8 string serves as the filter for each connected client's messages in MQTT.
+There are many levels to each subject.
+The forward slash, or topic level separator, is used to separate each subject level.
 The case of both the themes and the levels is essential.

 The wildcard is an MQTT feature that allows subjects and levels to be more flexible and user-friendly.
 There are two sorts of wildcards in MQTT Topics: